nuagenetworks/nuage-metroae/Documentation/CUSTOMIZE.md

 * `vsd_disk_performance_test_total_file_size` Sets the total size of created files for VSD disk performance test.
 For a valid measurement, the total file size must be larger than VSD RAM to minimize the effects of caching.
 * `vsd_disk_performance_test_minimum_threshold` Sets the minimum value for VSD disk performance test in IOPS
 * `vsd_disk_performance_test_max_time` Sets the duration of the VSD disk performance test in seconds
-* `vsd_ignore_disk_performance_test_errors` When true, continue metroae execution upon error and ignore the results of the VSD disk performance test, else stop metorae execution upon error
+* `vsd_ignore_disk_performance_test_errors` When true, continue MetroAE execution upon error and ignore the results of the VSD disk performance test, else stop MetroAE execution upon error

 You can skip the test, specify the total size of all the files used in the test, and modify the minimum threshold requirement in IOPS for the test.
 Note that to minimize the effects of file system caching, the total file size must exceed the total RAM on the VSD.
 If MetroAE finds that the test is enabled and the disk performance is below the threshold, an error will occur and installation will stop.
 The default values that are provided for the test are recommended for best VSD performance in most cases.
 Your specific situation may require different values or to skip the test entirely.